raymondboswel/angular-ngrx-seed-app/README.md

 # Angular NgRx Seed App

 I've created this project as a starter project with some basic features as examples, and some niceties such as prettier and HMR (to be added shortly) to aid development.
+The application is also geared to enable every feature module to be packaged using ng-packagr.

 ## Development server